cfl-temple/portfolio/_pages/team/alumni/2003/sachinfrancis.md

  - MBA at University of Iowa, 2016-2019
 ---

-Sachin Francis is a Associate Director at Collins Aerospace
+Sachin Francis is an Associate Director at Collins Aerospace